iacobson/ecspanse/guides/tutorial.md

 Operations that involve the creation of entities or components are done via the functions in the `Ecspanse.Command` module.
 The commands cannot be executed outside of a system.

-### Scheduling Spawn Hero the System
+### Scheduling the Spawn Hero System

-It is now time schedule the newly created system as a startup system.
+It is now time to schedule the newly created system as a startup system.
 This is done by updating the `c:Ecspanse.setup/1` function in the `Demo` module.
 We already created this function in the [Getting Started](./getting_started.md) guide.

 ```elixir
 defmodule Demo do